Asma833/dataseed-remittance-maker/README.md

   - Redux Toolkit for global state management
   - React Hook Form for efficient form handling
   - React Query for server state management
+    - Use hooks like `useQueryInvalidator` for query invalidation
+    - ⚠️ Always use hooks that access the QueryClient via `useQueryClient()` instead of importing the client directly

 - **UI/UX**